Mechatronics» open the printable degree» search for more Areas of Study

 Note: Gaining experience may be important but not at the expense of your studies.
 Make sure you do not overload your timetable with unrealistic work commitments.

-Below are some examples of major organisations who recruit Mechatronics Engineering graduates.
-Check employers’ websites for a section called Employment, Careers, Graduate Programs or similar titles.
-Some of these employers may offer vacation work opportunities.
+Bachelor of Mechatronics graduates find employment opportunities in small, medium or large organisations of varying industries.
+Below are some examples of organisations that may recruit those holding this degree.
+Check employers’ websites for sections titled Employment, Careers, Graduate Programs, or for similar sections.
+Some employers may also offer vacation work opportunities.

 - Accenture Australia Ltd (International)